aeeckhou/shallowHRD/README.md

 First, FASTQ files should be aligned to the hg19 reference genome (using [BWA-MEM](https://github.com/lh3/bwa) for instance) and supplementary & duplicate reads removed from the BAM files, using [Samtools](http://www.htslib.org/doc/samtools.html) and [PicardTools' MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates), respectively.

 Then, the BAM file should then be processed by ControlFREEC.
 The recommended options are indicated in a config file example in the repository (*controlfreec_config_file_example*).
-Briefly, depending on the coverage of the BAM files (0.5-2x), the window size should varies between 20kb and 60kb, with a step size half its length (the lower the coverage, the larger the window).
+Briefly, depending on the coverage of the BAM files (0.5-2x), the window size was fixed at 20kb for the analysis.
+It can however be increased to 60kb, with a step size half its length (the lower the coverage, the larger the window).

 Finally, the file *cytoBand_adapted_fr_hg19.csv* (available in the repository) has to be downloaded.